Sharkesm/MVDownloader/README.md

 Also, there's another way to download images quickly without the hussle writting longer code blocks of such.
 Checkout `mv_setImage` example.

 ### Download Image using `mv_setImage`
-MVDownloader library under the hood it extends `UIImageView` and exposes `mv_setUmage(from:_)` method with intention of downloading images and setting them automatically.
+MVDownloader library under the hood it extends `UIImageView` and exposes `mv_setUmage(from:_)` method with intention of downloading images and setting them automatically and apply animation transition.

 ```swift
 import MVDownloader